Drinks Guide

 Tabs

-If you wish to we can set up a tab on the bar for the entire event for an agreed time period (e.g. after the ceremony until the start of the meal, or for the first hour of the evening) on a money limit e.g. £500.
+If you wish, we can set up a tab on the bar for the entire event for an agreed time period (e.g. after the ceremony until the start of the meal, or for the first hour of the evening) on a money limit e.g. £500.
 This type of tab must be agreed and paid for in advance through the means of a pre-auth.
-If you like, we can set up tabs for soft drinks only or wine and beer only.
-Or you can run a tab just the bridal party or for the suppliers, i.e. band, entertainment etc.
+We can set up tabs for soft drinks only or wine and beer only, or you can run a tab just the bridal party or for the suppliers, i.e. band, entertainment etc.

 Corkage

 If you would like to source your own wines & Champagnes then you are welcome to do so.
-We do, however, charge corkage on for every 75cl bottles opened.
-If you would like to take this option we will keep your drinks behind the bar and our staff will serve them and make sure your guests’ glasses are kept topped up.
-We will continue to serve them until the end of the meal.
-Any full, unopened, bottles remaining in the cellar after everyone has left their seats will be returned to you the following day.
+We charge corkage for every 75cl bottles opened.
+If you would like to choose this option any full, unopened, bottles remaining in the cellar will be returned to you the following day.

 Alcohol in the Barn

-Therefore we strongly advise that you make the guests using the cottages aware of this and ask the ushers/best man/ bridesmaids and bridal party generally to help monitor the situation.
+Therefore we strongly advise that you make the guests using the cottages aware of this and ask the bridal party generally to help monitor the situation.

 Underage Guests